teamwork523/Cross-layer-tool/README.md

 - *contextWorker.py*

-  Stores all the functions that related to assign context information to each entry class, i.e. RRC state, thoughtput trace analysis, signal strength (RSCP and ECIO information)
+  Stores all the functions that related to assign context information to each entry class, i.e. RRC state, throughtput trace analysis, signal strength (RSCP and ECIO information)

 - *crossLayerWorker.py*